Mr. Scott Marshall Cunningham

 Scott was preceded in death by his grandparents, Frank & Mary Lee Cunningham and Glenn & Iva Marshall.

-Survivors include his wife, Rebecca Cunningham; daughter, Amanda Gail Cunningham; sisters, Laura Fleming (Chuck) and Kristin Stafford (Rhett); one brother, Steve Cunningham (Betsy); nephews and nieces, Chuck Fleming, Katy Fleming, William Fleming, Liz Stafford Watkins (Richmond), Austin Stafford, Caroline Stafford, Alex Cunningham and Jacob Cunningham.
+Survivors in addition to his parents, include his wife, Rebecca Cunningham; daughter, Amanda Gail Cunningham; sisters, Laura Fleming (Chuck) and Kristin Stafford (Rhett); one brother, Steve Cunningham (Betsy); nephews and nieces, Chuck Fleming, Katy Fleming, William Fleming, Liz Stafford Watkins (Richmond), Austin Stafford, Caroline Stafford, Alex Cunningham and Jacob Cunningham.

 Funeral services will be conducted 7:00 pm Monday, November 13, 2017 at Jonesborough United Methodist Church with Pastor Karen Lane and Pastor Jim Nipper officiating.
 The family will receive friends from 5:00-7:00 pm Monday prior to service.